davidpaps/b_and_breakfast/README.md

 # B and Breakfast
 This was the first of my group projects at Makers.
 The time frame was 5 days to complete, and the brief was to build a clone of AirBnb.
-To see a list of User Stories, please check out the userstories.md file in this directory!
+To see a list of User Stories, please check out the [__user stories__](userstories.md)!

 This is a single page web app built in Javascript, Ruby, Sinatra, PostgreSQL and JQuery.
 It was my first group project, and my first time using Javascript, and my first time building a single page app!
 It was a steep learning curve, but overall was a very enjoyable experience. it was a pleasure working with the Team, you can find the original repo [*here*](https://github.com/shadz22/MakersBnB).
 Huge shout out to them members Ben, Meghan and Shadi.
 I enjoyed the weeks project and learnt so much in such a short space of time.